axelerant-hackathon/blt-multi-lingual-site-automation/README.md

 ```

 `2.` Install Composer dependencies.
-After cloned the project and setup your blt.yml file install Composer Dependencies.
+After cloned the project, go to cloned directory.
 (Warning: this can take some time based on internet speeds.)
 `Note: If you are using composer 2 then ignore some error related to hirak/xyz plugin.`
 ```
 $ composer install